na-na-hi/renget/archive/CharacterProvider.md

 -> [![](https://files.catbox.moe/zdnjqw.png)](https://www.chub.ai/users/CharacterProvider) <-
 #

+If you don't see images - catbox is down.

+!!!
+Warning
+	**I don't have access to Claude or any other proxy RN.
+Helping email message would be appreciated.**

+######CHOOSE PREFERED VERSION:
 !!! note
 	This section is in progress.
 I will add more **PISIC**s, features and issues, to make versions easier for you to choose.
 It requires a bit more testing...

-######CHOOSE PREFERED VERSION:
 Date | Update | Description | PISIC_Reg* | PISIC_Ero* | PISIC Score Reg(Ero)*
  |  |  |  |  |
 02.09.2023 |  [V12 RUM BABA](https://rentry.co/CharacterProvider#v12-rum-baba) | **Note:** Changed structure a bit, added headings.
 Changed instructions to be more 'positive' avoiding 'negative words' like 'no', 'avoid', 'exclude', etc, where it is possible.
 Modified prefill and rules.
 Added short JBs and sub-JBs instead of sex/violence/death rules.
 Testing if it works better.
 Added README file in archive and prompt for you.
 AI tends to be more inventive with actions. | ![](https://files.catbox.moe/nedvj4.png) | ![](https://files.catbox.moe/dq3cou.png) | 13(11)